xuankimtran/docs-1/pages/katalon-analytics/docs/usage-dashboard.md

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/).

-2. Click on the **Organization** scroll-down menu in the top left corner, then select your Organization.
+2. Click on the **Organization** scrolldown menu in the top left corner, then select your Organization.

 3. Click on the *Settings* button in the top right corner.
 Select **License Management > Dashboard**.
 The **Usage Dashboard** page appears.